praveek/launch.en/help/launch-reference/client-side-information/deploy-javascript-tags-to-opt-in-to-launch.md

 ## Target

 [!DNL Launch] does not fire [!DNL Target] automatically. [!DNL Target] fires only if you specifically tell it to in a rule action.
 Use the rule conditions to determine when and what to fire.
 For example, to use cookies to determine opt-in status, set a data element to read that cookie and use it as a condition in the rule to determine when to fire the Load [!DNL Target] action.
-You can use the Adobe opt-in object to control the sequence of the firing of this tag in in concert with your consent management platform.

-Please consider using the [Adobe opt-in object](https://docs.adobe.com/content/help/en/id-service/using/implementation-guides/opt-in-service/optin-overview.html) to control the firing of this tag in concert with your consent management platform.
+Separately, you could consider using the [Adobe opt-in object](https://docs.adobe.com/content/help/en/id-service/using/implementation-guides/opt-in-service/optin-overview.html) to control the firing of this tag in concert with your consent management platform.

 Integrations with consent managers (such as OneTrust) can set and track the consent cookies for customers, which can then be used in the rule builder.